Shubham189/ChunML.github.io/_posts/2016-10-09-Installing-Caffe-CPU-Only.md

 make runtest
 {% endhighlight %}

 And these two should be working as well.
-And you will be likely to see the result like below:
+And you will likely see the result like below:

 ![Success](/images/projects/installing-caffe-cpu-only/success.png)